neznajko/Mars/README.md

 *T h i s* is my first Dijkstra's Algorithm.
-We have a map of Mars Terrain represented as a 2D array, with each coordinate being either CLEAR, ROUGH or ROCK SAMPLE terrain.
+We have a map of Mars Terrain represented as a 2D array, with each element being either CLEAR, ROUGH or ROCK SAMPLE terrain.
 The upper left corner is the ***staat*** and the lower right is the **finish**.
 We are given a bunch of robots, gathering rock samples, and are asked to program those units to gather as much samples as